Global Convergence of the ODE Limit for Online Actor-Critic Algorithms in Reinforcement Learning: Actor-Critic Algorithms

+Finally, we remark that there are two limitations of our algorithm.
+First, in order to calculate an unbiased policy gradient to update the actor in the algorithm \eqref{ACupdates}, we actually sample from two MDPs, which will be computationally expensive in practice (although this is standard in the literature \cite{konda2002actor, wang2019neural, xu2020non}).
+Second, the exploration combined with the two time scales of the online learning algorithm \eqref{ACupdates} will lead to a slightly slower convergence rate for our algorithm.

-\paragraph{Challenges for mathematical analysis} Convergence analysis of the actor-critic algorithm (\eqref{ACupdates}) must address several technical challenges.
-The data samples are non-i.i.d. and, furthermore, their distribution depends upon the actor model.
+\paragraph{Challenges for mathematical analysis:} Convergence analysis of the actor-critic algorithm \eqref{ACupdates} must address several technical challenges.
+The data samples are non-i.i.d. and their distribution depends upon the actor model, which changes as the parameters are updated.
 Actions are selected using the actor model, which influences the states visited in the Markov chain and affects the actor model's evolution in the learning algorithm.
 Thus, actor-critic algorithms introduce a complex feedback loop between the distribution of the data samples and the model updates.
 Another challenge is that the learning algorithm is not guaranteed to update the model in a descent direction for the objective function, which is an obstacle for proving global convergence to the optimal policy.
+Finally, due to the softmax policy, the objective function is non-convex.

-\paragraph{Overview of the proof} In our mathematical approach, we prove that the actor-critic algorithm (\eqref{ACupdates}) converges to an ODE under an appropriate time re-scaling.
+\paragraph{Overview of the proof:} In our mathematical approach, we prove that the actor-critic algorithm \eqref{ACupdates} converges to an ODE under an appropriate time re-scaling.
 We address the challenge of non-i.i.d. data depending upon the actor model in two steps.
 The proof first establishes the geometric ergodicity of the data samples to a stationary distribution $\pi^{f_{\theta}}$ under a fixed actor policy $f_{\theta}$.
 Then, using a Poisson equation, we prove that the fluctuations of the data samples around a dynamic probability measure $\pi^{f_{\theta_k}}$, which is a function of the evolving actor model, vanish as the number of updates become large.

 Once the ODE limit has been derived, we study its convergence properties using a two time-scale analysis which asymptotically de-couples the critic ODE from the actor ODE.
 The convergence of the critic to the solution of the Bellman equation and the actor to the optimal policy are proven.
 In addition, a convergence rate to this global minimum is also established.
 In order to prove the global convergence, the learning rate and exploration rate for the actor-critic algorithm must be carefully chosen.